 - Deadrise: It is the angle that is formed between the hull and the horizontal plane; on either side of the keel.
 The deadrise is minimum at the transom while it increases as you move forward in the keel towards the bow.
 The deadrise at the bow is typically 20-35 while at the transom is 8-18 for a typical boat.

 - Displacement: It is the weight of the water displaced by a floating object.
 Here for a ship or boat displacement of a ship is generally considered as the weight of the ship.
 This is generally measured with all the appliances, objects, and crew on board and its fuel tanks full; sometimes it is also known as displacement tonnage.

-Terms Starting With “E”
+Marine Terminology Starting With “E”

 - EPIRB: The term EPIRB stands for Emergency Position Indicating Radio Beacon which sends radio signals once activated to alert and inform of the ships or boat position to satellite, airplanes and nearby ships.
 It is much like an emergency location beacon which will inform others ( search party ) of your actual position.

 - Enclosed Space: A confined space on a ship of any kind where there is not appropriate natural ventilation.
 On ships, it is considered dangerous to go alone in such confined spaces; and thus special permits are required to go and do work inside these spaces.

 - Enclosed waters: Any navigation waterways too close or surrounded by lands at sides are called enclosed waters.
 For example, areas near ports and all navigating water lines such as channels and canals are considered enclosed waters.

 - Ensign: The flag of the concerning flag state that represents the nationality of the vessel; is known as the ensign of that boat or ship.